Communication-avoiding Cholesky-QR2 for rectangular matrices: Evaluation

 \subsection{Implementation}

-{} The CA-CQR2 algorithm was implemented using C++11.
-MPI~\cite{Gropp:1994:UMP:207387} was used for all collective and point-to-point communication routines.
-BLAS~\cite{lawson1979basic} and LAPACK~\cite{LAPACK} were used as optimized implementations of sequential matrix multiplication and factorization routines.
-The implementation accounted for no overlap in computation and communication and a cyclic data distribution was used among processors.
+{} Our CA-CQR2 implemetation uses C++ and MPI~\cite{Gropp:1994:UMP:207387} for all collective and point-to-point communication routines.
+Sequential matrix multiplication and matrix factorization routine use BLAS~\cite{lawson1979basic} and LAPACK~\cite{LAPACK}.
+The implementation does not exploit overlap in computation and communication and used a cyclic data distribution among processors.